CDCgov/dibbs-ecr-viewer/containers/fhir-converter/README.md

 ### Building the Docker Image

-To build the Docker image for the FHIR Conversion service from source code instead of downloading it from the PHDI repository, follow these steps.
+To build the Docker image for the FHIR Conversion service from source code instead of downloading it from the dibbs-ecr-viewer repository, follow these steps.

 1. Ensure that both [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/get-docker/) are installed.
-2. Clone the PHDI repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.
+2. Clone the dibbs-ecr-viewer repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.
 3. Navigate to `/dibbs-ecr-viewer/containers/fhir-converter/`.
 4. Run the service with `make docker-local`.